Bruno Todeschini

 Bruno Todeschini (born 19 September 1962) is a Franco-Swiss actor.

 Life and career

 Todeschini studied at L'école supérieure d'art dramatique in Genève and after graduating in 1986, he joined the Théâtre Nanterre-Amandiers, directed by Patrice Chéreau.

 He has since then been appearing on television (Les Rois maudits, 2005) and in films, many directed by Chéreau.

 Personal life

 Todeschini has a child from a previous relationship, a son named Romain, born in 1997.
-He is married to actress Sophie Broustal, with whom he has a daughter, Paloma, born on 6 June 2006.
+He is married to actress Sophie Broustal, with whom he has a daughter, Paloma, born in August 2003.

 He is fluent in French and Italian.